BRichardmcley/Structured_programming_Basics/README.md

 The process continues until the balance is paid off (monthlyUnpaidBalance becomes zero).
 The program prints the lowest payment needed to pay off the loan.

+## Compilation Process

+You can manually go through each of the four stages of the compilation process using `gcc`:

+1. **Preprocessing**: This stage includes expansion of macros and inclusion of header files.
+You can run the preprocessor with the `-E` option:

+    ```bash

+    gcc -E payment.c -o payment.i
+    This will generate the preprocessed code `payment.i`

+    2. **Compilation**: This stage translates the preprocessed code into assembly code.
+You can run the compiler with the `-S` option:

+    ```bash
+    gcc -S payment.i -o payment.s
+    ```

+   This will generate the assembly code `payment.s`.

+   3. **Assembly**: This stage translates the assembly code into machine code, generating an object file.
+You can run the assembler with the `-c` option:
+       ```bash
+    gcc -c payment.s -o payment.o
+    ```
+    This will generate the object file `payment.o`.

+   4. **Linking**: This stage links the object file with the libraries and generates the executable.
+You can run the linker by simply using `gcc` without any options:

+    ```bash
+    gcc payment.o -o payment
+    ```
+    This will generate the executable file `payment`
 # Compilation and Execution
 To compile and run this program: